 3 Justification

 SA3 previously studied the support of 256-bit algorithms for 5G, resulting in TR 33.841 [1].
 Said TR leaves a number of important questions unanswered and does not cover some of the practical challenges associated with the transition to 256-bit algorithms.
-Some questions have already been discussed in LSs exchanged with ETSI SAGE referenced above [2] [3] [4] [5].
-As part of this Study item, it is proposed to study the aforementioned open questions and challenges, including:
+Some of the unanswered questions have already been discussed in LSs exchanged with ETSI SAGE referenced below [2] [3] [4] [5].
+Followings are the details of the open questions and challenges, which needs to be resolved in this study item:

 Negotiation of key lengths between the UE and the network.
 While the existing negotiation of security algorithms may be reused in principle, a few details would need to be clarified, such as:

-If and how should the ABBA parameter be used to prevent bid-down attacks?
+How to prevent bid-down attacks?

 Which key length should be selected if the bit length of the long-term secret is only 128-bit?